pni-lab/connattractor/docs/01-paper.md

 +++ {"part": "key-points"}
 **Key Points:**
 - We present a simple yet powerful computational model for large-scale brain dynamics
-- The model uses a connectome-based Hopfield artificial neural network (CHNN) architecture to compute recurrent "activity flow" trough the functional brain connectome
+- The model uses a functional connectome-based Hopfield artificial neural network (FCHN) architecture to compute recurrent "activity flow" trough the functional brain connectome
-- CHNNs accurately reconstruct the dynamic repertoire of the brain in resting conditions
+- FCHNs accurately reconstruct the dynamic repertoire of the brain in resting conditions
-- CHNNs conceptualize both task-induced and pathological changes in brain activity as a shift in these dynamics
+- FCHNs conceptualize both task-induced and pathological changes in brain activity as a shift in these dynamics
 - Our approach is validated through eight studies involving approximately 2000 participants
 +++

 +++ {"part": "abstract"}
 Understanding large-scale brain dynamics is a grand challenge in neuroscience.
-We propose connectome-based Hopfield artificial neural networks (CHNNs) as a model of recurrent, macro-scale activity flow among brain regions.
+We propose functional connectome-based Hopfield artificial neural networks (FCHNs) as a model of recurrent, dynamic, macro-scale activity flow among brain regions.
-CHNNs are neither optimized to mimic certain brain characteristics nor trained to solve specific tasks, but simply initialized with the empirical functional connectome.
+FCHNs are neither optimized to mimic certain brain characteristics nor trained to solve specific tasks, but simply initialized with the empirical functional connectome.
-The CHNN framework identifies neurobiologically meaningful attractor states and provides a model for how these constrain brain dynamics.
+The FCHN framework identifies neurobiologically meaningful attractor states and provides a model for how these constrain brain dynamics.
-Analyses of 8 distinct datasets (N≈2000) demonstrate that CHNNs can accurately reconstruct and predict brain dynamics under a wide range of conditions, including resting state and task-induced activity changes, as well as various brain disorders.
+Analyses of 8 distinct datasets (N≈2000) demonstrate that FCHNs can accurately reconstruct and predict brain dynamics under a wide range of conditions, including resting state and task-induced activity changes, as well as various brain disorders.
-CHNNs establish a conceptual link between connectivity and activity and offer a simple, robust, and highly interpretable computational alternative to the conventional descriptive approaches for investigating brain function.
+FCHNs establish a conceptual link between connectivity and activity and offer a simple, robust, and highly interpretable computational alternative to the conventional descriptive approaches for investigating brain function.
-CHNNs have the potential to unveil the mechanisms underlying altered large-scale brain dynamics in a wide range of clinical conditions and hold promise for identifying potential targets for novel treatment approaches.
+FCHNs have the potential to unveil the mechanisms underlying altered large-scale brain dynamics in a wide range of clinical conditions and hold promise for identifying potential targets for novel treatment approaches.
 +++

 ## Introduction